-Prerequisites: CHE 108, 110; GSR 104, MAT 102 or 130 Co-requisite: CHE 309.
+Prerequisite: CHE 108, 110; GSR 104, MAT 102 or 130.

 CHE 308 - Analytical Chemistry II (3)

 This is the second and last course of a one-year course sequence on basic quantitative methods of chemical analysis.
 The second semester covers instrumental topics, such as potentiometry, spectroscopy, analytical separations, chromatographic methods and quality assurance.